rutian/rutian.github.io.OLD/_posts/2013-9-21-game-controller.md

 permalink: other/game_controller
 ---

-Interactive device design
+One week project from interactive device design.

-Game controller text entry device.
+Game controller text entry device:

 need the video..